AlexanderYastrebov/AlexanderYastrebov/README.md

 Software Developer
 ==================

 Hello.
-I am software developer with broad experience in backend ecosystem.
+I am a software developer with a broad experience in the infrastructure and backend ecosystems.
-I tend to apply What, Why, How principle to everything I do.
+I tend to apply the What, Why, How principle to everything I do.
 Elegance and simplicity is my passion.
 I strongly believe in and contribute to Open Source.